-Community Housing and Shelter Services Homeless Prevention and Rapid Re-Housing Program \$24,777
+Community Housing and Shelter Services (CHSS) Homeless Prevention and Rapid Re-Housing Program \$19,336

-The goal of this project is to assist 20 Households, or about 50 individual with Homeless Prevention Rapid Re-Housing funding.
+The goal of this project is to assist 8 Households, or about 25 individual with Homeless Prevention Rapid Re-Housing funding.
 The Homeless Prevention funding will be utilized to provide rental assistance to prevent eviction for households who have received a 3-day notice and have written verifiable documentation of an emergency that has caused them to enter into default on their rent.
 The Rapid Re-Housing funding will be utilized to provide short-term rental assistance via first month's rent and deposit assistance to households who are homeless and are unable to pay for their full move-in fees.
 All households served will receive on-going Case Management Services and complete an individualized action plan to address their immediate and long-term goals to ensure permanent housing sustainability.

-Community Housing and Shelter Services- CHSS HMIS Project \$14,999
+Community Housing and Shelter Services (CHSS) HMIS Project \$14,837

 Data entered into the HMIS system for all homeless service providers, not just HUD funded, provides a better representation of the homeless population needs within the community.
 Complete quality data entry also makes it more likely for our community to receive a representative funding amount for homeless services, reducing the burden on our limited public safety dollars.
-This funding will allow a staff person that has training via a Section 3, Workforce Alliance project established in 2012 to remain employed.
-The staff person successfully graduated from the program and maintained full-time employment from that date within our Agency.
-Her services have enabled enter essential missing data from the largest homeless shelter provider within Stanislaus County, as they are not able to apply for government funding to provide these types of services per their mission statement.
 The partnership allows the non-HUD funded homeless service agency to enter the data (over 50% of the homeless population) and better represent to funders the numbers of actual number of needy individuals that are present within the community as a whole.

-Family Promise

-New Beginnings- Shelter to Solutions \$41,344
+Family Promise of Greater Modesto New Beginnings- Shelter to Solutions \$52,620